erkghlerngm44/aniffinity/docs/examples/index.rst

 Method 1: Normal initialisation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The class is initialised, with a "base user" passed as an argument to ``MALAffinity``.
+The class is initialised, with a "base user" passed as an argument to
+:class:`.MALAffinity`.

 .. code-block:: python